sungheeyun/sungheeyun.github.io/_pages/about.md

 His expertise spans the development of agentic AIs leveraging large language models (LLMs), multimodal generative AI (genAI), and AI Agents.
-He currently serves in several active roles, including as an Adjunct Professor at Sogang University, Advisory Professor at DGIST, and Global Advisory Board Member for Innovative Future Brain-Inspired Intelligence System Semiconductor at Sogang University.
+He currently serves in several active roles, including as a Visiting Professor at Sogang University, Advisory Professor at DGIST, and Global Advisory Board Member for Innovative Future Brain-Inspired Intelligence System Semiconductor at Sogang University.
 He is also a KFAS-Salzburg Global Leadership Initiative Fellow, where he focuses on addressing the challenges and opportunities presented by AI technology in shaping our future.